Autism and Romantic Relationships: A Neurodiversity-Affirming Perspective

 Clarity is not unromantic.
 It is stabilizing.

-Unmasking in Romantic Relationships
+Unmasking in Autistic Relationships

 Many autistic adults have spent years masking to fit social expectations.
 In romantic relationships, masking can lead to exhaustion and disconnection.